gitbls/RPiVNCHowTo/README.md

 There are several different VNC servers to choose from on Linux and Raspbian, and there are many ways to install and configure VNC.
 This is one of the most efficient and lightweight VNC implementations for local LAN use.
 I've documented it so that you can use and enjoy it as well.

+Once VNC is set up according to this guide, each user will use their favorite VNC client to connect, and will log in using their own username/password, receiving their own virtual desktop.
+Each user can customize their virtual desktop as they desire.

 This guide assumes that you're installing onto a Raspberry Pi on your local LAN running Raspbian, and does not address any extraordinary security concerns such as firewalls, port forwarding, etc. Depending on how your RPi Raspbian security is configured, VNC may log you directly into a desktop, or you may be prompted for credentials.

 These instructions have been tested on 2019-06-20 Raspbian Buster as well as Stretch, and details for both Full and Lite are included.
 In the following notes, read "sudo Edit" as "sudo nano/vi/emacs/..." as appropriate for the editor you use.